Does the U. S. government recognize marriages of lesbian and gay couples for immigration purposes?

 My spouse is here without legal status or on a temporary visa.
 Can I file an I-130 for them to become a permanent resident?

-The USCIS will not approve any I-130 petitions filed by lesbian or gay binational couples.
 No lesbian or gay binational couple should file an I-130 petition without the advice of an attorney with expertise in Marriage Equality and LGBT immigration issues.
 Filing an I-130 petition can result in the beneficiary spouse being removed from the United States (if he or she is unlawfully present in the U.S.) or may limit the beneficiary’s eligibility for future non-immigrant visas, or both.

 What if I am or my partner is transgender?
 Does that affect our ability to immigrate?

 Any couple involving at least one transgender individual should seek competent legal counsel before filing any petition or application with the USCIS on the basis of the marriage.

 We are a binational couple facing deportation proceedings.
 What steps can I take to stop the deportation of my spouse?

 The Obama administration has begun reviewing deportation cases and has provided “prosecutorial discretion” guidelines that allow same-sex binational couples to appeal for their cases to be closed if they are a low-priority (i.e. no serious criminal history, etc.) Couples are highly recommended to consult competent counsel with experience in removal proceedings, prosecutorial discretion requests, DOMA and LGBT immigration issues.

 If I am being deported to my home country that will endanger my well-being because of my sexual orientation, what actions can I take?